earthly/website/blog/_posts/2022-12-01-dockercompose-vs-k8s.md

 ## Conclusion

 In this article, you learned how Docker Compose and Kubernetes help orchestrate and manage containerized applications and the key differences between the two.

-While Docker Compose is great for creating and managing multicontainer Docker applications on a single host, Kubernetes is perfect for large-scale deployments that require high availability and scalability.
+While Docker Compose is great for creating and managing multi-container Docker applications on a single host, Kubernetes is perfect for large-scale deployments that require high availability and scalability.

 ## Outside Article Checklist